 - Flaps only – when the Ailerons stay untouched

 - All down – Ailerons and Flaps move down simultaneously

-All methods usually require some down compensation settings on the elevator, as the glider usually starts ballooning as soon as you begin applying brakes.
+All methods usually require some down compensation settings on the elevator, as the glider usually starts ballooning up as soon as you apply brakes.